Creating a Draftsman Template

 1. Open the Templates tab of the Data Management – Templates page of the Preferences dialog.

 3. After selecting the command, click OK in the Close Preferences dialog that opens to close the Preferences dialog and open the temporary Draftsman editor.
-A planned revision of the new Draftsman document template will be created automatically in a Workspace folder of the Draftsman Templates type.
+A planned revision of the new Draftsman Document Template Item will be created automatically in a Workspace folder of the Draftsman Templates type.

-Any elements that are incompatible with the Document Template format will be removed.
-Before saving, an alert dialog will detail the pending action if incompatible elements exist.
+Any elements that are incompatible with the document template format will be removed.
+If incompatible elements exist, an alert dialog will detail the pending action before saving.

 Creating a Workspace Draftsman Sheet Template